-It is often said that the first 90 days in any role are the most important and that is never more true than when you are taking on a finance leadership role.
+The first 90 days in any career are typically considered to be the most crucial, and this is never more true than when taking on a finance leadership post.

-Whether it is your first CFO role or you’ve done it before, you need to be able to make an instant impact in a new organisation so how do you go about it?
+Whether it is your first CFO role or you’ve done it before, you need to be able to make an instant impact in a new organization so how do you go about it?

 In this article, we look at the first 90 days of the new CFO and give you a few tips about the things you need to do.

 It is important as a new CFO to make sure you are building your foundations on accurate information.